-Our overall goal is to educate patients on cholesterol and kidney disease in a succinct, easy-to-read format.
+Our overall goal is to educate patients on cholesterol and kidney disease in a succinct, easy-toread format.
 This aligns with the RFP goals of helping patients understand this important topic and recent advances in the field.
-The educational piece is very aligned the NKF's strategic 5-year plan that outlines the NKF focus on awareness, prevention (this resource) and treatment (PCSK9).
+The educational piece is very aligned the NKF's strategic 5 year plan that outlines our foci on awareness, prevention (this resource) and treatment (PCSK9).